Hartree shift and pairing gap in ultracold Fermi gases in the framework of low-momentum interactions: Summary and outlook

 In the weak coupling limit, while na\"ive use of perturbation theory works for the Hartree shift if the cutoff is scaled with $\kF$, this formalism fails to reproduce the well-known GMB result for the gap.
 However, this limit is recovered provided the gap and the Hartree shift are computed self-consistently in perturbation theory.
 In addition, for $(\kF a)^{-1} \lesssim -1$, the perturbation expansion converges in some range of scaled cutoffs around $\Lambda/\kF \sim 2$, and at the same time some cutoff independence within this cutoff range emerges for both the gap and the Hartree shift.
 As the system becomes strongly correlated, i.e., as $(\kF a)^{-1} \to 0$, the perturbation theory does not converge well, even at small cutoffs, and hence there is no independence with respect to $\Lambda/\kF$ even when self-consistent corrections are included.
 As already mentioned in \cite{Urban2021}, when approaching the BEC side of the BCS-BEC crossover, it might be inefficient to build the perturbation expansion only out of the fermionic excitations, and it could be important to include the Bogoliubov-Anderson mode.

 For $\Lambda/\kF < 2$, induced higher-body interactions may start to play a role.
 In fact, although the scattering phase shifts of our effective two-body interaction are by construction independent of the cutoff at low momenta, interactions with different cutoffs are not equivalent at the three- and higher-body level.
 This is why reducing the cutoff induces higher-body interactions, even if initially (i.e., for $\Lambda\to\infty$) there is only a two-body interaction \cite{Bogner2010}.
 As we have recently seen in the case of dilute neutron matter \cite{Palaniappan2025}, the three-body interaction induced by the similarity renormalization group evolution of an attractive $s$-wave two-body interaction is repulsive.
-Hence, it would make the Hartree shift less attractive and reduce the gap, which is qualitatively what would be needed to reduce the cutoff dependence at $\Lambda/\kF < 2$.
+We have shown that once it is included in the calculation of the neutron-matter equation of state, the region of approximate cutoff independence (``plateau'') extends to lower values of $\Lambda/k_F$ (cf. Fig. 8 of \cite{Palaniappan2025}).
+Since the induced three-body interaction is repulsive, we expect that it would in the present case make the Hartree shift less attractive and reduce the gap, which is qualitatively what would be needed to reduce also the cutoff dependence of these quantities at $\Lambda/\kF < 2$.
 Investigations in this direction are in progress.

 In this work we make the additional simplifying assumption that the density is unaffected by the momentum and energy dependence of the second- and third-order self-energy corrections.
 While this approximation simplifies the numerical implementation, it is not guaranteed to work well in the strongly correlated regime.
 However, it is worth emphasizing that our results for the gap, the Hartree shift and the chemical potential, when compared against experiments and QMC results, fare reasonably well, in some cases being within the error band of the results in the literature.
 Globally, our results for the gap are slightly higher than the QMC results, but they might be compatible with the experimental gaps if one takes into account that the latter were obtained at finite temperature.
 Clearly, in order to compare with experiment, it is necessary to extend our formalism to finite temperature.
-Looking at Fig.~\ref{fig:selfcon-with-mu}(c), one sees that the existing results for Hartree shift are quite sparse and not really conclusive.
+Looking at Fig.~\ref{fig:selfcon-with-mu}(c), one sees that the existing results for the Hartree shift are quite sparse and not really conclusive.
 Additional experimental results, especially at intermediate couplings, would help.